forestgrape/coronavirus/index.md

 * dsDNA := Double stranded DNA

 #### notes on storage
-* only dsDNA forms are able to encode all proteins for their entire metabolism and do photosynthesis on todays earth.
-All forms using one of the other storage options are thus dependent on dsDNA form and as defined below are called [viruses](#virus).
+* only dsDNA forms are able to encode all enzymes for their entire metabolism and are able do photosynthesis on todays earth.
+All other forms are dependent on some enzymes produced by dsDNA forms and as defined below are called [viruses](#virus).

 > A *gene* denotes a piece of storage which encodes a single protein.